siyuancncd/siyuancncd.github.io/index.md

 ## About Me

-I'm Siyuan Duan, a master's student at the [College of Computer Science, Sichuan University](https://cs.scu.edu.cn/), fortunately advised by Prof. [Dezhong Peng](https://cs.scu.edu.cn/info/1282/13563.htm) & Prof. [Peng Hu](https://penghu-cs.github.io).
-I'm about to pursue a doctoral degree at [Smart Lab](https://smartlab.cse.ust.hk/) of the Department of Computer Science and Engineering ([CSE](https://cse.hkust.edu.hk/)) of The Hong Kong University of Science and Technology ([HKUST](https://hkust.edu.hk/)).
-I will have the honor of being advised by Prof. [Hao Chen](https://cse.hkust.edu.hk/~jhc/).
+I'm Siyuan Duan, currently a master's student at the [College of Computer Science, Sichuan University](https://cs.scu.edu.cn/), fortunately advised by Prof. [Dezhong Peng](https://cs.scu.edu.cn/info/1282/13563.htm) & Prof. [Peng Hu](https://penghu-cs.github.io).

+I am about to pursue my doctoral degree at the [Smart Lab](https://smartlab.cse.ust.hk/), under the Department of Computer Science and Engineering ([CSE](https://cse.hkust.edu.hk/)) at The Hong Kong University of Science and Technology ([HKUST](https://hkust.edu.hk/)).
+It is my honor to be advised by Prof. [Hao Chen](https://cse.hkust.edu.hk/~jhc/) during my doctoral studies.

 ## Research Interests